Ant2000/CustomJWT/README.md

     Base64URL::base64urlEncode(hashed, SHA512_HASH_LEN, output, outputLen);
 }
 ```
-Now that the relavent variables and functions have been created, they can be passed on the the constructor.
+Now that the relevant variables and functions have been created, they can be passed on the constructor.
 ```
 CustomJWT jwt(key, header, sizeof(header), payload, sizeof(payload), signature, sizeof(signature), out, sizeof(out), "HS512", generateSignature);
 ```